rohit-goswami/mrroh/content/posts/first.md

     caption: 'walking down streets of EVM opcode secrets'
 tags: ["Ethereum", "EVM"]
 categories: ["tech"]
+description: "In this series of blog posts, I am going to share my approach and learning while solving EVM puzzles."
 ---

-# EVM Puzzles Series

-Understanding EVM opcodes in gamified way!
+Understanding EVM opcodes in gamified way!.
+If you are learning about Ethereum and Blockchain then understanding **EVM (Ethereum Virtual Machine)** will benefit you the most.
+Recently been solving EVM puzzles and believe me it helped me a lot to understand the basics of EVM and opcodes.

 In this series of blog posts, I am going to share my approach and learning while solving EVM puzzles.